-G. Expenses of President and President-Elect While in Evanston, Use of Condominium and Trips to their Permanent Residence
+69.040.1.6.
+Expenses of the President and President-Elect While in Evanston, Use of Condominium and Trips to Their Permanent Residence

 The president and president-elect are provided with the use of a condominium while in Evanston.
 The president and president-elect shall be reimbursed for all meals for themselves and their partners while in Evanston, as well as grocery expenses.
 The value of the condominium and the meal and grocery expenses of the president and president-elect while in Evanston and the transportation costs for trips to their permanent residence may be taxable to them under United States tax law depending upon factors unique to each president and president-elect.
-The general secretary shall retain an outside tax consultant to meet annually with the president, president-elect and president-nominee to evaluate the relevant factors and determine whether these items will be taxable.
+The general secretary shall retain an outside tax consultant to meet annually with the president, presidentelect and president-nominee to evaluate the relevant factors and determine whether these items will be taxable.
 If it is determined that these values are taxable to the president and/or the president-elect, RI shall reimburse any taxes payable.
 (June 2005 Mtg., Bd.
 Dec.
 330)

 Source: June 2002 Mtg., Bd.
 Dec.
 293; Amended by November 2004 Mtg., Bd.
 Dec.
 158; June 2005 Mtg., Bd.
 Dec.
+330

-330 H. Travel Expenses of the President and President-Elect and their Partner
+69.040.1.7.
+Other Expenses of the President and President-Elect and Their Partner

 RI business related expenses incurred by the president and president-elect are funded for visits to clubs, districts, and other travels reasonably associated with their positions, including partner expenses when accompanied by proper business purpose documentation.
-(September 2020 Mtg., Bd.
-Dec.
-25)
+When developing their operating budgets, the following limits will apply, assuming travel originates from within the United States: